-Not all penthouse apartments are made equal, and this 2,000-square-foot turnkey city home was a bona fide architectural find for our client, complete with two large rooftop gardens facing both north and south.
-Tucked away behind Curtain Road, this sumptuous city pad is equipped to the hilt with state-of-the-art technology which adeptly elevates a radiant, lightful space, and complements the nuances of an aesthetician extraordinaire and his penchant for unusual artworks.
+Not all penthouse apartments are made equal, and this unique, 2,500-square-foot turnkey city home was a bona fide architectural find for our client, complete with two large rooftop gardens facing both north and south.
+Snugly tucked away behind Curtain Road, this utterly sumptuous city pad is equipped to the hilt with state-of-the-art technology which adeptly elevates a radiant, lightful space, and complements the nuances of an aesthetician extraordinaire and his penchant for unusual artworks.
+A new, trendy roof terrace to extend these architectonic benchmarks was to be the cherry on top.

 While the interior decor was perfected long before we arrived, the roof gardens remained in a rather mediocre state, requiring a clear, transformational vision and a comprehensive redesign to boost them on a par with a pristine indoors.
 In the north-facing roof garden, we matched the kitchen tiles with a grid of flamed granite pavers, and continued the Walnut wood flooring through corresponding lines of Ipe hardwood – producing a pure design layout which fundamentally increases a pivotal sense of depth in this elongated roof garden.